How Are You In Thai: 3 Helpful Ways To Say

 We all know the general flow of a conversation.
 It usually begins with the ‘small talk’ phase before moving forward with what we want actually to talk about.
 We start by saying hello and then asking, ‘how are you?’

-How Do I Say How Are You In Thai?
+How To Say How Are You In Thai?

-If you visit Thailand, you will likely hear this word a lot.
+If you’re visiting Thailand, you will likely hear this word a lot.
 So, let’s break it down, as we can learn a few good things from this phrase alone.

-We covered the meaning behind the word sabaay before.
-To summarize, it can be translated as meaning ‘comfortable’.
-Though it does have a slightly stronger meaning.
+The Thai word sabaay can be translated as meaning ‘comfortable’.
+Though, it does have a slightly stronger meaning .

-Now for a little extra lesson, let’s understand about the question word in Thai.
-You probably already noticed the word mǎy’ (ไหม) at the end of the phrase.
+Now for a little extra lesson, let’s talk about question words in Thai.
+You probably already noticed the word mǎy (ไหม) at the end of the phrase.
 This is used to signify that the phrase is a question.

-Saying that this phrase is often said with either ‘khráp’ (ครับ) or ‘khá’ (คะ) at the end.
+With that said, this phrase is often said with either khráp (ครับ) or khá (คะ) at the end.

 It can be weird to adjust if you speak a language that does not use them, but it should feel more natural over time.